Sewing on the pockets

-To finish up, fold the backpack wrong sides together and sew the bottom seam with a 1/2″ seam allowance.
+To finish up, fold the backpack right sides together and sew the bottom seam with a 1/2″ seam allowance.
 Finish the seam allowance and turn the backpack towards the right side.
 Give the backpack a good press on the edges.

 Now it’s time to add the drawstring.

 This is a little weird, but it’ll make sense as you’re doing it.
 Definitely this step is a lot clearer to see on the video.
 The threading happens about at 8’45”.

 First, pass one end of the paracord through one of the bottom loops.
 I’m starting on the left side.